Baqend/guide/src/jsclient.md

 });
 ```

-Note: When you try to update an already deleted object, it will be also tread as a concurrent modification and the
+Note: When you try to update an already deleted object, it will also be treated as a concurrent modification and the
 update will be rejected.

-There are also some situation where we like to omit this behaviour and want to force to write our changes back to the
+There are also some situations where we like to omit this behaviour and want to force to write our changes back to the
-baqend.
+Baqend.
 To do so you can pass the force option to the `update` method but be aware of that the force option can result
 in lost update.
 ```js
 todo.name = 'My first Todo of this day';